 7. Brush the Acid Stain Into the Concrete

 To guarantee the even distribution of the stain, use an industrial broom to brush the acid stain into the concrete.
 This will also help the stain to penetrate more into the concrete to secure the longevity of the color of the stain.

 8. Wait 5-24 Hours to Let the Stain Set and Dry

 With all acid stains, wait around 5 to 24 hours to fully dry.
 During this time, the metallic acid salts and hydrochloric acid in the stain react with the lime found in the concrete to tint the color of the concrete and protect the surface.

-Apply Alkaline Neutralizing Solution
+9. Apply an Alkaline Neutralizing Solution

 As the chemicals in the acid stain react with the lime in the concrete, the chemical reaction changes the color of the concrete with time.
 Due to the chemical nature of an acid stain, you will need to apply a neutralizing solution to the concrete to stop the chemical reaction that is happening in the concrete.

-Once the concrete as achieved the desired color, apply an alkaline neutralizing solution to stop it from getting darker.
+Once the concrete has achieved the desired color, apply an alkaline neutralizing solution to stop it from getting darker.
 Apply this alkaline solution abundantly to the concrete and scrub it fully into the concrete so that it can soak in and neutralize the chemical color reaction.

-Rinse Area With Water
+10. Rinse the Area With Water

 After the alkaline neutralizing solution has been applied and brushed into the concrete, rinse the area with water to clean it off any lasting solutions and chemicals.
 This step might need to be repeated multiple times depending on how willingly the acid, the alkaline neutralizing solution, and its residue wash away.